 Library Juice Academy offers a range of online professional development courses for librarians, archivists, and other staff, focusing on practical topics to build new skills.

 “The class was great; it was substantive and engaging.
 Maria clearly knows her stuff, the readings were excellent, the assignments concrete, helpful, well curated.
 Best online class I’ve taken.
 Hands down.
-Thanks.”
-Kate Adler Changing Lives, Changing the World: Information Literacy and Critical Pedagogy
+Thanks.”— Liam Adler on Changing Lives, Changing the World: Information Literacy and Critical Pedagogy

 “The class was rejuvenating.
 I am still getting great ideas from everyone.
 I look forward to implementing them.”

 —Jillian Lazaridis on Active Learning Strategies